 Jessica Mitton, BBA, C.H.N.C., CNE

-Hello, and welcome to Jessica Mitton Holistic Nutrition.
-Here is a little bit of information about my personal nutrition story and how I came to be a Certified Holistic Nutritional Consultant™ and Culinary Nutrition Expert.
+Hello, here is a little bit of information about my personal nutrition story and how I came to be a Certified Holistic Nutritional Consultant™ and Culinary Nutrition Expert.

 Holistic nutrition is a huge part of my life these days, but that wasn’t always the case.
 By the age of thirty, I’d already had a pretty successful career working with a financial institution.
 While this may seem like a polar opposite pursuit, the common thread is that of helping people.
 Before, I was helping people with their money choices and challenges.
 Now I’m helping people with their nutritional, spiritual and lifestyle choices and challenges.